 Students in Year 9 are formally assessed at two points during the year in January and April.
-The results of these tests will be used to determine the Mathematics set a students will be placed into for their GCSE course.
+The results of these tests will be used to determine the Mathematics Set students will be placed into for their GCSE course.

-Please ensure, therefore, that your son or daughter takes these exams seriously and prepares for them appropriately.
+Please ensure, therefore, that your son or daughter takes these examinations seriously and prepares for them appropriately.

-There will be an opportunity to discuss the Mathematics setting at the Year 9 Parents' and Options Evening.
-At Key Stage 4, set changes in Mathematics are less likely to occur.
-However, all Year 10 students will sit the Year 10 Examination towards the end of the Spring Term, after which some set changes may occur.
+There will be an opportunity to discuss the Mathematics Setting at the Year 9 Parents' and Options Evening.
+At Key Stage 4, Set changes in Mathematics are less likely to occur.
+However, all Year 10 students will sit the Year 10 Examination towards the end of the Spring Term, after which some Set changes may occur.

-For all set changes parents will be informed via a letter home.
+For all Set changes parents will be informed via a letter home.